elisagdelope/ESM2-bindingsites/README.md

 this model has a high recall, meaning it is likely to detect binding sites, but it has a precision score that is somewhat lower than the SOTA structural models mentioned above, meaning the model may return some false positives as well.

+## Running Inference

+You can download and run [this notebook](https://huggingface.co/AmelieSchreiber/esm2_t12_35M_lora_binding_sites_v2_cp3/blob/main/testing_and_inference.ipynb) to test out any of the ESMB models.
+Note, if you would like to run the models on the train/test split to get the metrics, you may need to do locally or in a Colab Pro instance as the datasets are quite large and will not run in a standard Colab (you can still run inference on your own protein sequences though).

 ## Training procedure

 This model was finetuned with LoRA on ~549K protein sequences from the UniProt database.
 The dataset can be found